noir-lang/noir/docs/docs/developers/contracts/syntax/storage/private_state.md

 ### `new`

-As part of the initialization of the `Storage` struct, the `Singleton` is created as follows, here at the specified storage slot and with the `NoteInterface` for `CardNote`.
+As part of the initialization of the `Storage` struct, the `Singleton` is created as follows at the specified storage slot.

 #include_code start_vars_singleton /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust